 - Manager: Xabi Alonso

 A new era dawns.
-Alonso arrives fresh off a domestic double at Leverkusen, charged with ending Barça’s reign while bedding in Kylian Mbappé.
-Expect a hybrid 3-2-2-3 build-up with Jude Bellingham and Aurélien Tchouaméni dictating tempo and Federico Valverde powering the half-spaces.
-Relentless wide overloads should flood chances for Mbappé and Vinícius Júnior, and Madrid haven’t gone three seasons without a title since 2009-12—failure to lift the trophy would be viewed as a step back.
+Xabi Alonso, fresh off a successful stint in charge of Leverkusen, returns to the Bernabeu charged with ending Barça’s reign.
+Madrid haven’t gone three seasons without a title since 2009-12, and failure to lift the trophy would be viewed as a step back.

 Real Oviedo